WenjinGudaisy/SearcHPV/README.md

 contig sequences for all the integration events: "ContigsSequence.fa"

 ## Citation
-SearcHPV: a novel approach to identify and assemble human papillomavirus-host genomic integration events in cancer --- In progress
+SearcHPV: a novel approach to identify and assemble human papillomavirus-host genomic integration events in cancer --- Accepted by Cancer

 ## Contact
 wenjingu@umich.edu